Fixin's for People Who Like Food

 Cook Time: 45 minutes

 Toad in the Hole is a traditional British dish where sausages are cooked in Yorkshire pudding.
 The various steps required to successfully create Yorkshire pudding are oftentimes approached with all the fervor of religious dogma.
 However, good Yorkshire Pudding is actually quite easy to make.
 The batter can be made 30 minutes to 3 days in advance.
 The heated oven and preheated pan causes the Yorkshire pudding to rise and then crisp, as it turns a golden brown color.
+For best results, use a heavy pan, made with Carbon Steel or Cast Iron.
 As a side note, if the pudding fails to rise properly, the dish is called "Toad in the Bog".
 Toad in the Hole is traditionally topped with grilled onions and a few scoops of beef or chicken gravy.

 Ingredients: